 We rely on medical providers to deliver effective healthcare to heal our injuries or cure our ailments.
 This requires medical providers to render treatment within the accepted standard of care that we can expect from other similar providers to do for us in similar situations.
 Most of the time we receive this level of care and treatment.
 However, this is not always the case.
-Our medical malpractice lawyer in Florida knows that sometimes a healthcare provider can leave us in a worse position with new injuries, disability, or even causing the wrongful death of a loved one.
+Sometimes a healthcare provider can leave us in a worse position with new injuries, disability, or even cause the death of a loved one.
 Despite this, healthcare providers use many common defenses to medical malpractice claims in an effort to escape liability and protect their license.
 Some insurance carriers and defense lawyers will assert rigorous defenses in an effort to protect dangerous doctors or healthcare providers.

 Medical Malpractice is a Serious Problem in the United States